 Here are the most attractive features:

-A core credit requirement is a FICO credit score of 600 or higher
+- Flexible credit score requirement: a core credit requirement is a FICO credit score of 600 or higher.

-It is easy to use gifts from mom, dad, or a relative for your down payment and closing costs.
+- Help is accepted: it's easy to use gifts from mom, dad, or a relative for your down payment and closing costs.
 FHA coordinates well with community lending programs offering additional assistance for down payment and closing costs.

 Do I Qualify?